 As with any other type of welding, there are several tactics you can use for better results.
 Here are some useful tips on how to weld plastic.

 Before welding a plastic surface, ensure there are no oils, paints, or greases.
-When working with large parts, such as bumper bars washing it first is always a good idea.
+When working with large parts, such as bumper bars washing them first is always a good idea.
 This is to ensure you remove any dirt or mud on the surface.
+Flux can be effectively used for cleaning.

 When working with thicker plastic, it may take some time to melt the area around the crack.
 Pre-heating the plastic before welding will help facilitate melting.
 Also, heating will prevent the plastic from being welded from cooling too fast.
 You can use a heat gun to first heat the plastic before welding.